F-I-D-O/Manuals/manuals/LaTeX/Latex manual.md

 The default placement differs between environments and also classes.
 For example for article class, the default placement for `figure` and `table` is `tbp` ([see SO](https://tex.stackexchange.com/questions/172782/what-are-the-default-placement-options-for-a-floating-figure-in-latex)).

+## Figures
+The float environment for figures is `figure`.
+The image itself is included using the `\includegraphics` command.

+The mandatory argument of the `\includegraphics` command is the path to the image file.
+This path can be relative or absolute.
+If the path is relative, it is relative to the location of the main `.tex` file.
+The file extension can be omitted.
+If the file extension is omitted, the compiler will try to find the file with various extensions.
+Therefore, it is only recommended to omit the file extension if there is only one file with the same name.

 ## Tables
 The float environment for tables is `table`.
 However, the rows and columns are wrapped in another environment.
 The default inner enviroment is `tabular`, however, there are *many* other packages that extends the functionality.
 In practice, there are currently three inner environments to consider:
 - `tabular`: the default environment that is sufficient for simple tables